-Prepare a draft budget.
-Prepare a budget for each year of the project.
-Use any required budget forms made available by the funder.
+• Prepare a draft budget for each year of the project.
+Using the information gathered from the steps in the "Getting Started" section above, identify your key areas of cost and prepare a budget for each year of the project.
+(OGSR staff can assist you in this process.)
 For all proposed costs, provide the costs basis, i.e., identify how the cost was arrived at.
-For example, in the case of supplies, the cost basis will be in the form of an itemization (e.g., unit costs x quantity = total cost).
+In most cases, the cost basis will be in the form of an itemization (e.g., unit costs x quantity = total cost).